CanExport SMEs - Applicant’s guide

 3. How our funding works

-The program funds up to 50% of eligible costs for $10,000 to $50,000 in funding per project.
+The program funds up to 50% of eligible costs from $10,000 to $50,000 in funding per project.
 The applicant is responsible for the remaining 50% (in-kind contributions are not permitted).

 3.1 Funding mechanism

-Financial assistance can take the form of a contribution or grant.
+Financial assistance can take the form of a contribution or a grant.

 3.2 Project time frame

-Because the program is competitive, we cannot guarantee the availability of funds or the start dates of each agreement.
-The program does not reimburse expenses incurred prior to a project’s start date.
+- The program does not reimburse expenses incurred or paid prior to a project's start date.
 There will be no exceptions.

-Companies participating in trade missions organized by Global Affairs Canada for groups under-represented in international trade (women, LGBTQ2+, visible minorities, and Indigenous exporters) may exceptionally submit a project of less than $20,000 for consideration.
+Companies invited to participate in trade missions organized by GAC for businesses owned or managed by an individual belonging to a group traditionally underrepresented in international trade such as women, Indigenous Peoples, LGBTQ2+, and visible minorities, may exceptionally submit a project of less than $20,000 for consideration.
 Approved projects are funded at 50%.

 3.4 Stacking limit for government funding